charlesbaynham/wurwolves/readme.md

 Wurwolves
 =========

 A simple web app to play Werewolves (AKA Mafia) online.
+Live now at [wurwolves.com](https://www.wurwolves.com).

 This repository is ready to be deployed to a Heroku dyno.
 You'll need to manually add both the python and nodejs buildpacks like so:

 ```
 heroku buildpacks:clear